MO-1: Documenting Your Mission

 Elaborate Section: Guided activities to teach students about the Science & Engineering Notebooks (SEN) and an introduction to the challenge Mission Development Log (MDL).

-To learn more about life support systems on upcoming NASA Missions, check out the resources in the Getting up to Speed with Artemis document.
+To learn more about the history of NASA and how NASA documents its work and accomplishments, check out the resources in the Getting up to Speed with ROADS from Earth to Venus document.

 For this MO, teams should begin by learning about previous and planned missions to Venus.
 You can do this by browsing NASA’s Venus Exploration website, watching Venus YouTube videos, reading an astrobiology graphic novel, and even playing a game of Lotería.